International Triple Helix Institute (ITHI)

 Etzkowitz is author of MIT and the Rise of Entrepreneurial Science (Routledge, 2002); co-author of Athena Unbound: The Advancement of Women in Science and Technology (Cambridge, 2000); Triple Helix: University-Industry-Government Innovation and Entrepreneurship (Routledge, 2008, 2017).
 Articles, individually and with colleagues, include: Citizen Driven Innovation, stem cell scientists, patient advocates and financial innovators in the Making of the California Institute of Regenerative Medicine (Prometheus, 2021) Gender dynamics in science and technology (Brussels Economic Review, 2008); Interdisciplinary Organization as a basic academic unit, (Industry and Higher Education, 2021); Licensing Life: the evolution of Stanford University’s Technology Transfer Practice (Technology Forecasting and Social Change, 2021).

 After his BA in History at the University of Chicago, he served as a Peace Corps Volunteer Teacher at the Bornu Secondary School in Northern Nigeria.
-His PhD in Sociology, Graduate Faculty, New School for Social Reserch with a dissertation on a social entrepreneurship project that also bcaem the subject of a co-authored Ghetto Crisis (Little, Brown, 1969).
+His PhD in Sociology, Graduate Faculty, New School for Social Research with a dissertation on a social entrepreneurship project that also bcaem the subject of a co-authored Ghetto Crisis (Little, Brown, 1969).
 His participation in a photovoltaics start-up led him into the field of science and technology policy, post doctoral work with Robert K. Merton at Columbia University and a series of grants (one million US) from the US National Science foundation on university-industry relations and women in science, followed up with a series of European Union funded research projects.
 Sweden’s Linkoping University awarded him an honorary doctorate in engineering.

-Chunyan Zhou, Ph.D.
-(USA~China)
+Alice Chunyan Zhou, Ph.D.

 Adli Abouzeedan, Ph.D.
 (Sweden)